 ii Probationary periods

 Probationary periods are permitted by Israeli law, but during such time, an employee would still be considered a regular employee for all intents and purposes.
-The minimum statutory written prior notice for a monthly employee10 is one day for each month during the first six months of employment, and 2.5 days for every additional month.
+The minimum statutory written prior notice for a monthly employee6 is one day for each month during the first six months of employment, and two-and-a-half days for every additional month.
 A monthly employee who has worked for a year or more is entitled to one month’s prior notice.

 iii Establishing a presence